• Skip to primary navigation

 Reheating

-To reheat, turn the oven on 275℉ (135℃).
+To reheat, turn the oven to 275℉ (135℃).
 While waiting for it to heat up, put leftovers on a greased baking sheet and sprinkle it with a bit of water.
 Cover it with foil and bake for at least 10-15 minutes or until the internal temperature is 125-130℉ (52-54℃).

 If you stored your butter sauce separately, you can also steam leftovers in a large pot fit with a steamer.
-Heat 2-inches of water to boiling, add leftovers, and leave covered for 6-8 minutes before mixing with melted Cajun garlic butter sauce.
+Heat 2 inches of water to boiling, add leftovers, and leave covered for 6-8 minutes before mixing with melted Cajun garlic butter sauce.

 To reheat from a frozen state, thaw in the fridge overnight before following the instructions above.